KuongB/lab02-ltkhdl/README.md

 -   Solve $W = X^+ Y$.
 This approach minimizes the L2-norm of the solution vector, providing a robust solution even for rank-deficient matrices.

 ### 5.3.
-Model 2: Lasso Regression
+Model 2: Lasso Regression (Scikit-learn)
 **Objective**: Minimize SSE + L1 Penalty to induce sparsity (feature selection).

 $$
 J(W) = \frac{1}{2n} ||Y - XW||^2_2 + \lambda ||W||_1
 $$

 Lasso introduces a regularization parameter $\lambda$ that penalizes the absolute magnitude of the regression coefficients.
 This encourages simple, sparse models by determining which features are truly important.
+We utilize the Scikit-learn implementation of Lasso to compare against our unregularized OLS model.

 ### 5.4.
-Hyperparameter Tuning (Grid Search & K-Fold CV)
-Lasso performance heavily depends on the regularization strength $\lambda$.
-To find the optimal $\lambda$, I implemented **K-Fold Cross-Validation (K=5)** from scratch:
+K-Fold Cross Validation
+**Logic & Implementation**:
+To robustly estimate model performance, we implemented a **K-Fold Cross-Validation** engine from scratch:

 **1. Data Splitting (Fancy Indexing)**:
 I divide the training set indices into $k$ buckets.
 For each iteration $i \in [0, k-1]$:
 -   **Validation Set**: `indices[i*fold_size : (i+1)*fold_size]`
 -   **Training Set**: `np.concatenate([indices[:i*fold_size], indices[(i+1)*fold_size:]])`

-**2. Grid Search Loop**:
+**2. Loop**:
--   Define a hyperparameter grid $\Lambda = [0.0001, 0.001, 0.01, 0.1, 1.0]$.
--   For each $\lambda \in \Lambda$:
-    -   Train Lasso on Training Set.
+-   Train OLS on Training Set.
 -   Predict on Validation Set.
 -   Compute average MSE across all $k$ folds.

--   Select $\lambda^*$ that minimizes the average Validation MSE.
+This custom implementation reinforces the understanding of data partitioning and model validation logic using pure NumPy.

 ### 5.5.
 Model Evaluation Metrics
 I implemented the following metrics using pure NumPy vectorization: